decaobr/CoronaChartboostPlugin/README.md

 ##Corona Chartboost Plugin

 This is an updated Chartboost plugin for Corona SDK.
+Currently uses Chartboost SDK 5.0.
 Tested to be fully compatible with iOS 8.

 #####You can find pre-compiled binaries in the "binaries" folder.